 In the spirit of collaboration, we do invite outside presenters to run workshops on subjects of their expertise.
 However, before submitting a workshop proposal, we usually ask that you come and visit, and we strongly recommend that all our workshop leaders take part in an Experience Week.
 This will allow you to experience our community first hand and to see whether your workshop would fit in with our community’s ethos and rhythms.
 Please find more information about Experience Week by clicking here.
 If your workshop proposal is accepted, you will be required to take part in an Experience Week if you haven’t already done so.

 Most people who present workshops here do this as a service to the community and humanity.
 While we do pay our presenters a fee, this may be lower than what presenters are able to earn elsewhere.
 Most of the profits that we earn are used for projects that support the community as a whole.

 We also require all workshop presenters to be supported by an in-house focaliser.
 This is a Findhorn Foundation co-worker who has done our training for workshop leaders and is familiar with the Foundation’s unique atmosphere, rhythms and style of facilitation.
 The in-house focaliser assists the presenter with their programme logistics such as registration, preparing the workshop venue and equipment, orientation tours for participants, arranging presenters’ payments, etc. It is the responsibility of the workshop facilitator to identify and have a conversation with a possible in-house focaliser before submitting a workshop proposal.
-Participating in an Experience Week is an excellent way of connecting to community members and possibly finding an in-house focaliser.
+Participating in an Experience Week is an excellent way of connecting with community members and possibly finding an in-house focaliser.

 The majority of our workshops run for a week – arrive Saturday and depart the next Saturday – and this still seems to be by far the most popular formula.

 We have completed our schedule of programmes for 2018.
 It will be possible to submit workshop proposals for 2019 during the month of February 2018 using our online programme proposal website.
 Our Selection Committee will make their decision in March 2018.